Twelve Days of Christmas

-The Twelve Days of Christmas, also known as the Twelve Days of Christmastide, are the festive Christian season celebrating the Nativity.

-Christmas Day is the First Day.
-The Twelve Days are 25 December to 5 January, counting first and last.
-The Octave, or Eighth Day, is New Year's Day and the Feast of the Circumcision, the day Jesus was circumcised in accordance with the Jewish faith.
-The evening of the last day of the Twelve Days of Christmastide is Twelfth Night or Epiphany Eve, with the next morning being Epiphany, which commences the season of Epiphanytide in certain traditions.
+The Twelve Days of Christmas, or Twelve Days of Christmastide, is the festive Christian season celebrating the Nativity of Jesus.
+In Western Christianity it begins with Christmas Day (25 December) and includes Saint Stephen's Day (26 December), the Feast of Saint John the Apostle (27 December), Childermas (28 December), New Year's Eve or Saint Sylvester's Day (31 December), New Year's Day or the Feast of the Circumcision of Christ (1 January), and the Feast of the Holy Family (date varies).
+It ends with Twelfth Night or Epiphany Eve (the evening of 5 January).

-For Christian denominations such as the Anglican Communion or the Lutheran Church, the Twelve Days are identical to Christmastide (December 25 through January 5).
-For the Roman Catholic Church, however, Christmastide lasts longer, running through the Feast of the Baptism of the Lord.
-For some, the Twelve Days are considered December 26 to January 6, thus including Epiphany.
+For Christian denominations such as the Evangelical-Lutheran Churches and Anglican Communion, the Twelve Days are identical to Christmastide (25 December through to 5 January), and this is followed by the season of Epiphanytide, which begins on 6 January.
+For the Catholic Church, however, Christmastide lasts longer, until the Feast of the Baptism of the Lord.
+For some, the Twelve Days are considered 26 December to 6 January, thus including Epiphany.

 History

-In 567, the Council of Tours "proclaimed the twelve days from Christmas to Epiphany (that is, through the end of 5 January, as Epiphany begins the following day) as a sacred and festive season, and established the duty of Advent fasting in preparation for the feast."
+In 567, the Council of Tours "proclaimed the twelve days from Christmas to Epiphany (that is, through to the end of 5 January, as Epiphany begins the following day) as a sacred and festive season, and established the duty of Advent fasting in preparation for the feast."
 Christopher Hill, as well as William J. Federer, states that this was done in order to solve the "administrative problem for the Roman Empire as it tried to coordinate the solar Julian calendar with the lunar calendars of its provinces in the east."

 Eastern Christianity

 The Armenian Apostolic Church and Armenian Catholic Church celebrate the Birth and Baptism of Christ on the same day, so that there is no distinction between a feast of Christmas and a feast of Epiphany.

 The Oriental Orthodox (other than the Armenians), the Eastern Orthodox, and the Eastern Lutherans and Eastern Catholics both of whom follow the same traditions have a twelve-day interval between the two feasts.
-Christmas and Epiphany are celebrated by these churches on 25 December and 6 January of the Julian calendar, which correspond to 7 and 19 January on the Gregorian calendar.
-The Twelve Days, using the Gregorian calendar, end at sunset on 18 January.
+Christmas and Epiphany are celebrated by these churches on 25 December and 6 January on both the Gregorian calendar and Julian calendar (these days on the Julian calendar correspond to 7 and 19 January on the Gregorian calendar).